awesomednd/codingexamples/README.md

 ### Example 7

-Example 7 shows how you can split a string into individual letters
+Example 7 shows how you can split a string into indivsidual letters

 [python](python/8.9/example7.py)